AwalaApp/network-website/legal/terms.md

 ## Your Information

-Use of Relaynet is anonymous.
+Use of Awala is anonymous.
 We do not collect email addresses, names, phone numbers, or other personal information from users.
 We will never sell, rent, share, or otherwise distribute user data.

-Because use of Relaynet is anonymous, we need to obtain and use the following non-personal information for very limited purposes:
+Because use of Awala is anonymous, we need to obtain and use the following non-personal information for very limited purposes:

 - We assign a unique identifier to your device (the “Private Gateway Address”); and
 - We may use your IP address.

-We process this information for the sole purpose of preventing abuse, malicious use, or unintentional harm to the Relaynet network.
+We process this information for the sole purpose of preventing abuse, malicious use, or unintentional harm to the Awala network.

 The Private Gateway Address is a random, cryptographically-generated value which is independent of and not associated with the user, their location and their device.
-We may use such addresses to automatically enforce system quotas, to analyze the server logs for the purposes of troubleshooting, or to inform future changes to the Relaynet protocol suite or its implementations.
+We may use such addresses to automatically enforce system quotas, to analyze the server logs for the purposes of troubleshooting, or to inform future changes to the Awala protocol suite or its implementations.

-The Relaynet software does not share or otherwise distribute data regarding the user, the system or its environment, except as strictly necessary to provide and operate the Services.
+The Awala software does not share or otherwise distribute data regarding the user, the system or its environment, except as strictly necessary to provide and operate the Services.

 We do not track or perform surveillance on users.
 We will not run mass surveillance programs, even if requested by law enforcement or public/government authorities.
 If we are ever subject to a demand from law enforcement or public/government authorities, including censorship actions or requests for user information, we will consult legal counsel and assert the fullest protection of law to deny such requests when legally appropriate.
 We will publicly disclose such demands and requests.
 If we are forced to comply, we will publicly disclose that, too, and will limit our compliance to only what is strictly required.
 In any case, we will only respond to requests from law enforcement in the UK and the US, and any other jurisdiction where we host our server-side applications, and only to the extent that such requests are limited to data located within the requesting authority’s jurisdiction.
 We will never comply with requests from other jurisdictions.